headjs/headjs/README.md

 	* This area also seems well covered by libraries like [YepNope.JS](http://yepnopejs.com) or [Require.JS](http://requirejs.org)
 	* [YepNope.JS](http://yepnopejs.com) can by the way be bundled into [Modernizr](http://modernizr.com)
 3. Responsive design
-	* [Head.JS](http://headjs.com) handles this very well through css classes
+	* **HeadJS** handles this very well through css classes
 	* But there are other solutions like [Respond.JS](https://github.com/scottjehl/Respond) that work well too.
 4. Browser detection
 5. Plug browser quirks

-Since points 1 & 2 seem pretty well covered, going forward we will need to decide if those functionalities should be removed or not from [Head.JS](http://headjs.com), to be able to concentrate on the points that [Head.JS](http://headjs.com) handles well: 3-5
+Since points 1 & 2 seem pretty well covered, going forward we will need to decide if these functionalities should be removed or not from **HeadJS**, to we can concentrate on the points that **HeadJS** handles well: 3-5

 If you're like me, and need to support browsers like IE6+, FF2+, and think head.js does a great job emulating responsive design, while letting you plug the odd bugs and quirks of your least favorite browsers...